Cotatal2/LCP-Analysis-on-Snake-River-Plain/README.md

 The Distance Accumulation geoprocessing tool was used to create all rasters.
 For straight-line distance, the input source and surface raster were the only variables used.
 To generate the least-cost paths, the vertical factor parameter table was applied in addition to a specification of the travel direction.
 After the distance and back direction rasters are generated in the Distance Accumulation geoprocessing tool, the Optimal Path as Line geoprocessing tool were used to generate the least-cost paths.
 To add additional information to the travel routes, the Add Surface Information geoprocessing tool was used.
-This project contains resources and results of the project.
+This project contains resources and results of the study.
+For information about the materials available from this study, please refer to the "Directory.xlxs" file.